DartML/PPO-Stein-Control-Variate/evaluation/README.md

 bash walker2d_train_eval.sh
 ```
 Different max-timesteps lead to different scale of variance.
-Max-timesteps can be set through `-m` option, larger max-timesteps leads to larger batch-size which need more iterations to fit.
+NB: Max-timesteps can be set through `-m` option, larger max-timesteps leads to larger batch-size which need more iterations to fit.

 Visualize the variance plot of different optimization Phi function methods: